hoytech/rasgueadb/README.md

               unique: true

 When you insert or update a record it will check that no other records have the same value for this index.
 If there are, then exception will be thrown.

-By default duplicates *are* allowed, and in the index these duplicates are sorted by primary key.

 ## Lookup by index